joosingh/joosingh.github.io/index.md

   </p>

    <p class="highlight-text">
-    You can learn more about our ongoing projects and research directions on the Research Page.-
+    You can learn more about our ongoing projects and research directions on the Research Page.
   </p>

 </div>